ixjlyons/pelican-ghp/content/pages/home.rst

 -----------

 I'm a mechanical engineer by training, but I've always loved taking electronic devices apart.
-When I got started with programming, I quickly took an interest in embedded development.
+When I got started with programming, I pretty much immediately took an interest in embedded development.
+The interactions between code and electrical signals still fascinates me to this day, probably because of the wonderful variety of bugs you can find in embedded systems.

 Like many, I started out with Arduino and then moved on learn more about the details closer to the metal.
 Since then, I've had the opportunity to develop on a variety of processor families and I've even gotten to work with FPGAs a bit.
 One of the bigger projects I've worked on involved porting a fairly complex bootloader and a runtime application to a TI TMS32028335.
 I learned a *ton* of neat stuff doing that.

 Other
 -----